ellipinnock/2014-02-03-TGAC/lessons/tgac/pandas/tutorial.md

 Pandas has a **lot** of functionality, so we'll only be able to cover a small fraction of what you can do.
 Check out the (very readable) [pandas docs](http://pandas.pydata.org/pandas-docs/stable/) if you want to learn more.

+*The IPython Notebook file and the sample data files for this tutorial can be found in the course materials:*

+	{{page.bootcamp_slug}}/lessons/tgac/pandas/

 ## Getting Started

 Installing pandas should be an easy process if you use pip: